gámez law fights!

 The eldest of eight children, his father died when Mr. Gamez was 3, and he grew up in a modest home with his mother and a stepfather from Mexico City.
 He was student council president and salutatorian at Lanier High School.
 But in those days, even the most academically oriented students were steered away from higher education.
 His principal advised him to go into vocational training so his college education wouldn't be a burden on his family.

 He ignored his principal and instead went to San Antonio College, then the University of Texas at Austin and St. Mary's University School of Law.
-His career took him to the Brooks County District Attorney's Office and then to private practice.
+His career took him to the Brooks County Attorney's Office and then to private practice.
 Seeing that little had changed from the days of his youth and Texas still lagged nationally in its healthcare and educational system, he sought - and won - a term in the Texas Legislature in the early 1980s.

 "I wanted to help make laws that would help people who needed help," he said.
 "I thought I could make a difference."